sandersn/manual/Assignability.md

 ### Inheritance

-Once you have structural assignability, you don't actually need an inheritance relation.
+Once you have structural assignability, you don't actually need to add special rules to handle inheritance.
 You just check that derived classes are assignable to their base classes.
 Same thing goes for implements.
 In other words, if you have classes like this:

 ```ts
 class Base {